paginagmbh/EPUB-Checker/README.md

 *App notarization*

-This is done with the [gon](https://github.com/mitchellh/gon) command, an excellent wrapper for this job.
+This is done with the [gon](https://github.com/mitchellh/gon) utility, an excellent wrapper for this job.
 It will be installed via HomeBrew if missing.

 To build signed packages, you need to copy `src/build/gon-dmg-config.template.json` to `src/build/gon-dmg-config.json` and fill all empty keys.